3 Whimsical Self-Care Tips To Live Your Dream Life

 And we need to live it the way we want to.
 Not the way someone expects us to or someone says we should.

 We obviously can’t neglect our responsibilities.
-But we can minimise the surrounding expectations, the noise of “shoulds”.
+But we can minimise the unwanted expectations, the noise of “shoulds”.

 What do you think?